Dragino LoRaWAN Gateway Setup

 - Click Save & Apply.

-based on the Helium frequencies for your region.
+the Helium frequencies for your region.
 Refer to the

 Helium sample LoRa packet forwarder global.conf files